Eternal (group): 1998–2000: Duo line-up: Bryan's departure, self-titled album, and split

-2000–2013: Post break-up
+2013–2014: The Big Reunion

 In 2006, it was announced that Eternal would be reforming for a live reunion tour alongside other acts including Boyz II Men.
-Although only Kéllé Bryan and Easther Bennett would be part of the project (Vernie Bennett was pregnant at the time and Nurding—now known as Louise Redknapp since she married Jamie Redknapp—was busy with her solo career).
+Although only Kéllé Bryan and Easther Bennett would be part of the project (Vernie Bennett was pregnant at the time and Nurding — now known as Louise Redknapp following her marriage to Jamie Redknapp — was busy with her solo career).
 In an interview around the time Bryan claimed that the band had been offered numerous record deals over the past few years since the group had split up.
 Due to unforeseen circumstances, the tour was cancelled.
 In 2011, Vernie joined online social networking site Twitter.
 This news gave hope to many fans that eventually Eternal would be making a comeback at some point in the future.

-2013–2014: The Big Reunion as a trio

 Eternal officially confirmed in late 2013 that they would be reforming for the ITV2 documentary The Big Reunion, although Louise Redknapp would not be rejoining the group.
-Eternal is now Managed by ASM Damage (under their Television Roster).
 Redknapp confirmed in an interview with The Times that Eternal was reforming without her.
 Following the announcement of the group's reformation, their 1997 Greatest Hits album climbed to number 1 on the ITunes hip hop chart in January 2014.
 Following the group's episode airing, their Greatest Hits album entered at number 27 in the official ITunes chart.
 The group reformed to perform a concert at the Hammersmith Apollo in March 2014, where they performed alongside BeBe Winans for their hit single "I Wanna Be the Only One".

+2023–2024: Second reunion; New lineup

+On 23 September 2023 the Daily Mirror reported that the group had planned to reunite for a tour in 2024.
+This would have been the first time that the group's original line-up had played together since Redknapp left the group to begin her solo career.
+However, Bryan and Redknapp pulled out of the reunion tour, reportedly due to the Bennett sisters' refusal to perform at LGBTQ Pride events and their negative posts about trans people on social media.

+On March 2024, it was announced singer Christel Lakhdar would be joining the Bennett Sisters as the new member of Eternal and carrying on with the reunion plans.

+On 6 July the new lineup of Eternal made their official return at the SuperBoxx festival, marking the band's first performance in over decade.
+Their official instagram page, the band announced various upcoming gigs for 2025, with a One off Live concert taking place in Scala, London on 30 April.